 Did you realize that the color of the company’s ladders communicates with consumers?
 They indicate whether a ladder is designed to withstand a designated weight capacity.
 Ladders are the unsung heroes of many constructions and household projects.

 They’re great for creating more reach to those hard-to-reach places and can even help you start a fire.
-Different types of ladders have been color-coded to ensure you’re purchasing a safe product for your unique needs.
-Everything you need to know about ladder color codes will be covered in this blog.
+Different ladders have been color-coded to ensure you’re purchasing a safe product for your unique needs.
+Everything you need to know about ladder color codes will be covered in this article.

 Table of Contents

 What is a Ladder Color Code and How is it Used?

 Ladder color codes are used to determine the load capacity of a ladder.
 This is important because the load capacity of a ladder is determined by the length and width of the ladder.
 The colors help you know what ladder you use and how much weight it can hold.